 We are always seeking the strongest candidates, who excel in any discipline that are excited about working on games and human-computer interaction research, specifically in our grant-funded research projects.
 We consistently receive more applications—even for volunteers—than we have funded positions available, so we have formalized the process of becoming a member of our research group (ranging from undergraduate volunteers to International Visiting Graduate Students to graduate students in Systems Design Engineering, Computer Science, or English to Postdoctoral Fellows).
 The usual steps to apply (specifically for undergraduate students) are:

-- Generally, you set up a Skype interview with Professor Nacke in all cases first (after submitting the materials below and being selected to interview).
+- Generally, you set up an online interview with Professor Nacke in all cases first (after submitting the materials below and being selected to interview).
 You should be prepared to make a strong argument about indicators of your current research excellence in your selected area.

 - (sometimes optional) Volunteer for us for a term if you can (usually four months) first to see how well you mesh with the group and for us to evaluate the quality of your work.
 In some cases, we skip this step because you are coming in with a strong recommendation from one of our members or a fellowship or external funding or we have worked with you in another capacity or you had a previous collaboration with Professor Nacke.